hubertkarbowy/whackamole/README.md

 ## Whack-a-mole with Q-learning on Arduino BLE 33 Sense [WIP]

 ### 0. Overview
 This is an implementation of a classic [Whack-a-mole](https://en.wikipedia.org/wiki/Whac-A-Mole)  game with some twists.
-The objective is to build a simple robot (well, that's too much said) which can learn to play this game without being tols explicitly what the rules are.
-Even though the project was designed to run with Arduino BLE 33 Sense, there is also a command-line version that runs on a PC with a simulated camera.
+The objective is to build a simple robot (well, that's too much said) which can learn to play this game without being told explicitly what the rules are.
+Even though the project was designed to run with Arduino BLE 33 Sense with a camera, there is also a command-line simulator that runs on a PC.

 In my implementation, the robot is the **agent**.
 It has a camera that constatly observes changes on the board (the **environment**).
 Depending on what it can see on the board, it decides which hole to hit (choose the next **state**).
 #### The game and its modifications